wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 ## Configuration

-The Watch SDK shares several source codes and configuration principles with main iOS SDK.
+The Watch SDK shares several source codes and configuration principles with the main iOS SDK.
 So, you can prepare the same set of constants as you're already using in your IOS application.
-The SDK provides just a limited functionality for watch app (for example, you cannot create an activation or calculate a full PowerAuth signature from a watch application) and to do that it requires that your application's code will participate on data synchronization.
+The SDK provides just a limited functionality for the watch app (for example, you cannot create an activation or calculate a full PowerAuth signature from a watch application) and to do that it requires that your application's code will participate in data synchronization.

 ### Prepare Watch Connectivity

-The PowerAuth SDK for watchOS is using [WatchConnectivity framework](https://developer.apple.com/documentation/watchconnectivity) to achieve data synchronization between iPhone and Apple Watch devices.
+The PowerAuth SDK for watchOS is using [the WatchConnectivity framework](https://developer.apple.com/documentation/watchconnectivity) to achieve data synchronization between iPhone and Apple Watch devices.
 If you're not familiar with this framework, then please take a look at least at [WCSession](https://developer.apple.com/documentation/watchconnectivity/wcsession) and [WCSessionDelegate](https://developer.apple.com/documentation/watchconnectivity/wcsessiondelegate) interfaces, before you start.

-The Watch SDK doesn't manage state of `WCSession` and doesn't set delegate to the session's singleton instance.
-It's up to you to properly configure and activate the session, but the application has to cooperate with our SDK to process the messages received from counterpart device.
-To do this, PowerAuth SDKs on both sides are providing `PowerAuthWCSessionManager` class which can process all incoming messages.
-Here's an example, how you can implement your simple `SessionManager` for watchOS:
+The Watch SDK doesn't manage the state of `WCSession` and doesn't set the delegate to the session's singleton instance.
+It's up to you to properly configure and activate the session, but the application has to cooperate with our SDK to process the messages received from the counterpart device.
+To do this, PowerAuth SDKs on both sides are providing the `PowerAuthWCSessionManager` class which can process all incoming messages.
+Here's an example of how you can implement your simple `SessionManager` for watchOS:

 ```swift
 import Foundation